meghanelizabeth/katacoda-scenarios/dash-slo-workshop/step5.md

 # Modeling Failure in Our Systems

-For our final challenge, let's start introducing errors by killing containers!
-Let’s see what happens to our error budget.
+Let's start introducing errors by killing containers!
+Explore what happens to our error budget.

 In the real world, there’s a lot of traffic and there’s definitely going to be some errors.
 For now we are dealing with our small water pump app.